 When it comes to skull deformities, there are a lot of terms floating around.
-Plagiocephaly and craniosynostosis are two joint cranial deformities.
 Plagiocephaly and craniosynostosis are two conditions that can affect the shape of a baby's head.
 Plagiocephaly, also known as "flat head syndrome," occurs when a baby's head has a flattened area.
+This is caused by external compression against the outside of the head.
 Craniosynostosis happens when the bones in a baby's skull fuse too early.
+This prevents the head bones from changing their size and position in response to the baby’s rapidly growing brain.
+That alters the head shape.
 Both conditions can cause your baby to have an abnormal head shape.
 Let's take a closer look at the difference between these two conditions.

 Plagiocephaly